 Guar input costs at this point are minimal and this should be considered when looking at gross and net return potential.
-No dryland guar in the South Plains in 1998-2011 that I know of required treatment insects or disease (excluding Monument which likely won't be offered anymore).
+No dryland guar in the South Plains in 1998-2013 that I know of required treatment insects or disease (excluding Monument, a shorter maturity variety with limited planting).

 Guar and weed control.
 Guar is well suited for dryland production on ground that has few weed problems.
-It is tolerant of yellow herbicides (trifluralin) used in cotton production, but few other options are available for herbicides on guar; you can use glyphosate as a preplant burndown and Aim (carfentrazone) is labeled for use with a hooded sprayer.
-A label is being sought for 2,4-DB, which in research trials appears to work well.
+It is tolerant of yellow herbicides (trifluralin) used in cotton production, but few other options are available for herbicides on guar; you can use glyphosate as a preplant burndown Aim (carfentrazone) is labeled for use with a hooded sprayer, and Select or other clethodim products may be applied to control grasses in guar.
+A label is being sought for 2,4-DB.

 Varieties.
-Four varieties of guar are available, including the recent Texas Tech release Matador, and all may be planted up to about July 4 in the South Plains although June 20th would be more favorable.
-Seed sources in 2012 exist only with West Texas Guar, which provides seed only to those with a signed production contract.
-West Texas Guar currently maintains Kinman, Lewis, and Santa Cruz.
-Producers and Texas AgriLife Extension Service staff have reported significant field losses on one additional variety, Monument, due to stalk breakage and disease problems (possibly bacterial blight), and this variety does not hold up well if planted late and conditions turn moist (disease affects foliage, pods).
+Five varieties of guar are available, including the recent Texas Tech release Matador, and all may be planted up to about July 4 in the South Plains although June 20th would be more favorable.
+Seed sources in 2014 exist with West Texas Guar, Brownfield Seed & Delinting, and small quantities through Texas Foundation Seed Service, http://tfss.tamu.edu.
+Current varieties include Kinman, Lewis, Santa Cruz (old public varieties), Judd 69 (a selection from older A&M crosses), and TTU's Matador.
+Producers and Texas A&M AgriLife Extension staff have reported significant field losses on one additional variety, Monument, due to stalk breakage and disease problems (possibly bacterial blight), and this variety does not hold up well if planted late and conditions turn moist (disease affects foliage, pods).
 At this time I do not recommend planting Monument.

 Be sure of high quality guar seed that is free of morningglories.
-Some guar seed in past years had low germination so be sure that year of production (preferably at least 2009) and germination are acceptable.
+Some guar seed in past years had low germination so be sure that year of production (preferably at least 2011) and germination are acceptable.
 Guar seed germ holds good for at least five years.
 Field observations since 1999 suggest that Lewis is slightly earlier in maturity than Kinman and Matador.
-Date from the early 1980s suggest that Lewis out yields Kinman, and yields for Matador is similar to both.
+Date from the early 1980s suggest that Lewis out yields Kinman, and yield for Matador is similar to both.
 Dryland guar yields under average conditions are about 400-1,000 lbs./A, and somewhat higher for irrigated.